October 22, 2025 8 min read Richard Halldearn

 The Solution: LLM-Based Parsing

-We pivoted to a comprehensive LLM-based solution that handles all parsing and state management.
+I pivoted to a comprehensive LLM-based solution that handles all parsing and state management.
 The key insight was to let the LLM do what it does best: understand natural language and extract structured information from unstructured text.

 The Solution: Pass the entire email to the LLM for parsing, let it draft appropriate responses, and manage state for the next interaction.
 Most of the intelligence is in the prompt engineering.

-Our LLM-Based Architecture
+The LLM-Based Architecture

 The new approach uses a single LLM call that: